slackapi/bolt-python/docs/_tutorials/getting_started.md

     app.start(port=int(os.environ.get("PORT", 3000)))
 ```

-You can see that we used the `action_id` to add a listener for our button action.
+You can see that we used `app.action()` to listen for the `action_id` that we named `button_click`.
 If you restart your app and click the button, you'll see a new message from your app that says you clicked the button.

 ---